It’s only natural that people try to replicate their success.

 So paying for the ads-free experience might become the norm again.

 Paid stickers are one of the main sources of revenue for many messengers.
 In 2016, Line earned $270+ million on sticker-addicted users.
 These cute pictures and animations are usually sold in packs for a modest price.
 There are free stickers to get users hooked and an option to subscribe for infinite stickers that costs $2.22/month.

 Branded stickers can also be used by companies to promote their products, such as upcoming movies.

-In addition to stickers, messengers can sell other customization options such as wallpapers, themes, filters, etc.
+In addition to stickers, messengers can sell customization options such as wallpapers, themes, filters, etc.

-Some messengers have an option for brands to create paid official accounts to better connect to their clients.
-Facebook plans to use two of its messengers to create a platform for organic communication between businesses and consumers.
+Some messengers have an option for brands to create paid official accounts to better connect with their clients.
+Facebook plans to use two of its chat apps to better connect businesses and consumers.

-We at MindK take pleasure in developing challenging and innovating projects.
-If you’d like to create the next big thing in instant messaging or get some additional info, feel free to contact us.
+We take pleasure in challenging and innovating projects.
+So feel free to contact us if you’d like to create the next big thing in instant messaging.